fionn/dns-automator/README.md

 The application expects AWS API secrets as the environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and a pseudo-random `SECRET_KEY` for Flask.

+Start up an SQL server listening on `localhost:5432`.

 Run with `./run.py` or `flask run` to serve the web interface in development mode on `localhost:5000` with Flask.
 To serve with `gunicorn` on `localhost:8000`, run the command in the `Procfile`.

 Some toy data is created by `app.server_admin.create_infrastructure`.